JonahJ27/ros2-object-following/README.md

 ros2 run follow_diff_drive teleop_twist
 ```
 ```
-The t y u keys can be used to control the ball.
+The r t y keys can be used to control the ball.
-    g h j
+    f g h
-    b n m
+    v b n
 The u i o keys control the car.
     m , .
     k l ;